 Look at any statistics on family relationships published in the last couple of decades.
 The results will undoubtedly point towards one conclusion; families are increasingly broken.
 It might not seem like such a big deal at first.
 After all, if two people got a divorce, for example, that’s probably for the better.
-First, getting a divorce doesn’t guarantee that the couple, their kids, and their extended family will be better off.
+However, getting a divorce doesn’t guarantee that the couple, their kids, and their extended family will be better off.
+In these challenging times, having the right legal support can make a significant difference.
+This is where Sydney’s most compassionate family lawyer comes in, providing not only legal expertise but also understanding and empathy to help families navigate these difficult transitions with care and sensitivity.

 Secondly, having a broken family doesn’t just refer to a divorced couple.
 It also refers to families in which the parents are toxic toward each other or towards their kids.
 It refers to families where someone refuses to speak to a member of their extended family because of some petty squabble.
 A broken family can mean a million things and look different from case to case.
 On the outside, you might see the happiest, most united family ever.